brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ![](./curly-1.png)

-^ With scanning, and cognitive load in mind; you can probably already tell could be wrong with this piece of code.
+^ With scanning, and cognitive load in mind; you can probably already tell what's wrong with this piece of code.

 ---